Jason-ZW/cnrancher-induction-training-documents/README.md

 - [gnu/make](https://www.cl.cam.ac.uk/teaching/0910/UnixTools/make.pdf) - The make utility automatically determines which pieces of a large program need to be recompiled, and issues commands to recompile them.

 ## Let's begin

+We will set aside 2 weeks for you to finish the following contents.
+Please keep your demo environment for our inspection.

 **Docker Related**